captainyarr/uProcess/README.md

 uProcess
 ========

-a tiny python post process for uTorrent
+a tiny python post processer for uTorrent

 Features:
 ---------
 - Extract downloaded content
 - Move/copy or (hard)link content (that dosnt need extraction)
+- Optionally calls Couchpotato and Sickbbeard when done

 Usage:
 ---------